farahbrunache/travay-colony-vuejs-dapp/README.md

 ## TODO

--[ ] Create Privacy Policy -[ ] Creates Terms and Conditions -[ ] Create Travay Colony Code of Conduct -[ ] Full coverage unit tests
+- Create Privacy Policy
+- Creates Terms and Conditions
+- Create Travay Colony Code of Conduct
+- Full coverage unit tests

 ## Acceptance Criteria

--[ X ] End user can see a list of jobs -[ ] End user can post a long-term job -[ ] End user signs up and receives "x" amount of tokens to begin with -[ ] End user can see the total amount of coins they've earned -[ ] End user can create a savings account, that is separate from their account where coins are automatically stored for a long-term job (i.e. ether) -[ ] End user can create an investment account, that is separate from their account where coins are automatically stored for a long-term job (i.e. bitcoin) -[ ] End user cannot accumulate debt -[ ] End user can earn in stable token (i.e. stable coin) -[ ] End user can upload a photo of work completed -[ ] End user can see their reputation score -[ ] End user can evaluate a job -[ ] Multiple end users can evaluate a job -[ ] End user can initiate a payout of a job -[ ] End user can modify a job -[ ] End user can close a job -[ ] End user can sponsor a job
+- [x] End user can see a list of jobs
+- [x] End user can post a long-term job
+- End user signs up and receives "x" amount of tokens to begin with
+- End user can see the total amount of coins they've earned
+- End user can create a savings account, that is separate from their account where coins are automatically stored for a long-term job (i.e. ether)
+- End user can create an investment account, that is separate from their account where coins are automatically stored for a long-term job (i.e. bitcoin)
+- End user cannot accumulate debt
+- End user can earn in stable token (i.e. stable coin)
+- End user can upload a photo of work completed
+- End user can see their reputation score
+- End user can evaluate a job
+- Multiple end users can evaluate a job
+- End user can initiate a payout of a job
+- Manager can modify a job
+- Manager can cancel a job
+- End user can close a job
+- End user can sponsor a job

 ## Product Road Map